Mickey-Zhaang/ExamWell-24/README.md

 <h2> How to keep up to date with the main branch </h2>

-* run `git fetch origin` in the terminal to update your current directory with the one in github.
+* run `git pull origin main` in the terminal to update your current directory with the one in github.
 This allows you to stay up to date.